Rankstrait/System-biology/README.md

 # System-biology
-Repository which contain a series of excercise and little projects in the field of system Biology and mathematical modelling of biological systems.
+Repository which contain a series of excercise and little projects which have the goals to try to describe real systems in a mathematical way.